 The terms Secure Sockets Layer and TLS have traditionally been used interchangeably.
-However, Secure Sockets Layer and earlier versions of TLS are no longer considered suitable for use as an AACP.
-As such, an organisation implementing TLS should implement TLS version 1.3.
+However, Secure Sockets Layer and TLS version 1.2 and earlier are no longer considered suitable for use as an AACP.
+As such, an organisation implementing TLS should use only the latest version of TLS (i.e. TLS version 1.3).
 In addition, a number of security risks exist when TLS is configured in an insecure manner.
-To mitigate these security risks, TLS should be configured as per the configuration settings below.
+To mitigate these security risks, both TLS clients and servers should be configured to enforce secure settings at the time of the TLS handshake.
+In situations where this is not possible, such as for some multi-tenancy environments (e.g. content delivery networks), additional controls will need to be implemented.
+For example, by further restricting the permitted TLS configuration within Layer 7 authorisation logic.